mayel/docs.coopcloud.tech/docs/deploy.md

 $ abra app cloud.example.com secret generate --all
 ```

+!!! warning

-Take care, these secrets are only shown once on the terminal so make sure to take note of them!
-Abra makes use of the [Docker secrets](https://docs.docker.com/engine/swarm/secrets/) mechanism to ship these secrets securely to the server and store them as encrypted data.
+    Take care, these secrets are only shown once on the terminal so make sure
+    to take note of them!
+Abra makes use of the [Docker
+    secrets](https://docs.docker.com/engine/swarm/secrets/) mechanism to ship
+    these secrets securely to the server and store them as encrypted data.

 Then we can deploy the Nextcloud.